ArnyminerZ/Androidmatic/LEGAL.md

 3. He reserves the right to collect diagnostics information about the app's performance and error supervision for diagnostic purposes.
 This can be disabled at any moment in the app's configuration.

+This license may be modified without any prior advise.

 [meteoclimatic-link]: https://www.meteoclimatic.net/
 [by-mc-nd-link]: https://creativecommons.org/licenses/by-nc-nd/3.0/